-Recordings of these sessions will be made available via youtube, and links will be provided on this page.
+Recordings of these sessions are available via youtube, and links are provided on this page.

 Friday, March 25

-The symposium will begin on Friday, March 25, at 3 pm, at the McNeil Center for Early American Studies (MCEAS) at the University of Pennsylvania, with a roundtable.
+The symposium will begin on Friday, March 25, at 3 pm, at the McNeil Center for Early American Studies (MCEAS) at the University of Pennsylvania, with a roundtable, 1619 and 1776 in the Classroom.
 The event will be hybrid: in person or on Zoom.
 Presenters will reflect on how educators can tackle the thorny public debates that have arisen around “founding” dates, in particular 1619 and 1776.
 They will also address current debates over Critical Race Theory.
 Speakers include: